-Deferred tax assets
+· Deferred tax assets

-In assessing the realisability of deferred income tax assets will not be realized.
-The utilities realization of deferred income tax assets is dependent upon the generation of future taxable income during the between the temporary differences become deductible.
-Management considers the scheduled reversals of deferred income fax liabilities, projected future taxable income, and tax planning strategies in making this assessment.
+In assessing the realisability of deferred income tax assets, management considers whether some portion or all of the deferred income tax assets will not be realized.
+The ultimate realization of deferred income tax assets is dependent upon the generation of future taxable income during the periods in which the temporary differences become deductible.
+Management considers the scheduled reversals of deferred income tax liabilities, projected future taxable income, and tax planning strategies in making this assessment.
 Based on the level of historical taxable income and projections for future taxable income over the periods in which the deferred income tax assets are deductible, management believes that the Company will realize the benefits of those deductible differences.
 The amount of the deferred income tax assets considered realizable, however, could be reduced in the near term if estimates of future taxable income during the carry forward period are reduced.